lptvUchile/Magnitude_Estimation/README.md

 --------------
 ## Description
 <p align="justify">
-The model proposed is an end-to-end DNN based on long short-term memory (LSTM) is presented to address the problem of earthquake magnitude estimation for earthquake early warning (EEW) and tsunami early warning (TW) purposes using a seismic station.
+The model is an end-to-end LSTM to address the problem of earthquake magnitude estimation for earthquake early warning (EEW) and tsunami early warning (TW) purposes using a seismic station.